BethanyG/python-lab/labs/lab1.md

 # Welcome to Python!

-Python is a computer programming language.
+Python is a *computer programming language*.
 Python helps you tell the computer what you want to do.
 With Python, you can: